 See?
 A totally different look. 🙂

 Anyway – most sewing machine cover patterns are essentially boxes, but I show you how to make this slightly fitted.
 See how the top is a bit narrower than the bottom?
 It’s an easy extra step that makes the whole thing look nicer.
-Totally worth doing and still easy enough to rate just 1 Thimble.
+Totally worth doing and still easy enough to be a beginner pattern.

 Ready to make your own?

 Materials you’ll need